-In fact, the sound strength of the Sennheiser HD 25 DJ headphones audio signal can be heard in 120 dB of sound pressure.
+In fact, the sound strength of the Sennheiser HD 25 DJ headphones audio signal can be heard at 120 dB of sound pressure.

-Now that we know that the HD 25 has all of the formal idiosyncrasies related to DJ headphones covered, it’s also important to note that these DJ headphones also produce a fairly good sound quality.
+Now that we know that the HD 25 has all of the formal idiosyncrasies related to DJ-ing headphones covered, it’s also important to note that these DJ-ing headphones also produce a fairly good sound quality.

 This is not to suggest that the HD 25’s can compete with any of the high-end studio headphones, but that is not at all its intention.

-The Sennheiser HD 25 isn’t the only DJ headphones on the market.
+The Sennheiser HD 25 isn’t the only headphones for DJs on the market.
 If you want to explore more options, we listed down 3 worthy alternatives you can consider.

 1. V-MODA Crossfade M-100

 V-Moda has made quite a reputation in short order in large part due to the fact that they use some of the biggest drivers in the business.

 That said, they have not necessarily settled on a niche of any sort and are generally good at a variety of things without necessarily being the best at any.

 In this case, it’s worth noting that the V-Moda Crossfade 100s are twice as heavy as the HD 25 DJ headphones and do not provide nearly the same level of coverage.

 In fact, the V-Moda Crossfade 100s are not even designed to be used in settings with incredibly high sound pressure levels.